rkm-ravi94/awesome-devops-interview/gcp.md

 #### Question: Describe Identity and Access Management (IAM) in GCP.
-**Answer:** IAM manages access control for GCP resources, allowing setting granular permissions for users and services.
+**Answer:** IAM manages access control for GCP resources, allowing setting granular permissions for users and services.<br>
-Key Aspects:
+**Key Aspects:**
-Principle of Least Privilege: Grants only necessary permissions to entities based on their roles.
+* Principle of Least Privilege: Grants only necessary permissions to entities based on their roles.
-Resource Hierarchy: Manages permissions across organizations, folders, and projects.
+* Resource Hierarchy: Manages permissions across organizations, folders, and projects.
-Fine-Grained Access Control: Allows setting permissions at a granular level for resources.
+* Fine-Grained Access Control: Allows setting permissions at a granular level for resources.<br>
-Purpose:
+**Purpose:**<br>
 IAM ensures secure access to GCP resources by managing who has access and what actions they can perform, reducing the risk of unauthorized access or accidental misconfiguration.

 #### Question: What is Customer-Supplied Encryption Key (CSEK)?
-**Answer:** It's a feature allowing customers to manage their encryption keys used for data at rest in GCP services.
+**Answer:** It's a feature allowing customers to manage their encryption keys used for data at rest in GCP services.<br>
-Key Points:
+**Key Points:**
-Customer Control: Customers generate and manage their encryption keys outside of GCP.
+* Customer Control: Customers generate and manage their encryption keys outside of GCP.
-Data Encryption: Customers can use these keys to encrypt their data before storing it in GCP services.
+* Data Encryption: Customers can use these keys to encrypt their data before storing it in GCP services.<br>
-Use Case:
+**Use Case:**<br>
 CSEK enables customers to maintain control over their data encryption keys, ensuring an additional layer of security and compliance for sensitive data stored in GCP.

 #### Question: Explain Google Kubernetes Engine (GKE).
-**Answer:** GKE is a managed Kubernetes service for deploying, managing, and scaling containerized applications using Kubernetes.
+**Answer:** GKE is a managed Kubernetes service for deploying, managing, and scaling containerized applications using Kubernetes.<br>
-Features that sets it apart:
+**Features that sets it apart:**
-Automated Operations: Manages the Kubernetes infrastructure, including upgrades and node provisioning.
+* Automated Operations: Manages the Kubernetes infrastructure, including upgrades and node provisioning.
-Cluster Management: Offers flexibility in setting up and scaling clusters based on workload requirements.
+* Cluster Management: Offers flexibility in setting up and scaling clusters based on workload requirements.<br>
-Advantages:
+**Advantages:**<br>
 GKE simplifies the deployment and management of containerized applications, providing scalability and automation in managing Kubernetes clusters.

 #### Question: What is Cloud Functions?
-**Answer:** It's a serverless platform for building and deploying event-driven, scalable functions.
+**Answer:** It's a serverless platform for building and deploying event-driven, scalable functions.<br>
-Key Features:
+**Key Features:**
-Event-Based Triggers: Executes code in response to various events from GCP services or HTTP requests.
+* Event-Based Triggers: Executes code in response to various events from GCP services or HTTP requests.
-Automatic Scaling: Automatically scales based on the load and triggers, ensuring cost efficiency.
+* Automatic Scaling: Automatically scales based on the load and triggers, ensuring cost efficiency.
-Use Cases:
+**Use Cases:**<br>
 It's ideal for building lightweight applications, handling microservices, and automating workflows that react to specific events or triggers.

 #### Question: Describe BigQuery.
-**Answer:** BigQuery is a serverless, highly scalable, and cost-effective data warehouse for analyzing big data.
+**Answer:** BigQuery is a serverless, highly scalable, and cost-effective data warehouse for analyzing big data.<br>
-Key Aspects:
+**Key Aspects:**<br>
-Performance: Offers fast query execution on large datasets with high concurrency.
+* Performance: Offers fast query execution on large datasets with high concurrency.
-Managed Service: No infrastructure management required; Google handles scaling and maintenance.
+* Managed Service: No infrastructure management required; Google handles scaling and maintenance.<br>
-Use Cases:
+**Use Cases:**<br>
 BigQuery is ideal for interactive analysis, ad-hoc querying, and generating insights from large and complex datasets.

 #### Question: Explain TensorFlow on GCP.
-**Answer:** TensorFlow is an open-source machine learning platform, and GCP provides infrastructure and services to leverage TensorFlow efficiently.
+**Answer:** TensorFlow is an open-source machine learning platform, and GCP provides infrastructure and services to leverage TensorFlow efficiently.<br>
-Key features:
+**Key features:**<br>
-High-Performance Computing: GCP offers powerful compute resources to train and deploy TensorFlow models.
+* High-Performance Computing: GCP offers powerful compute resources to train and deploy TensorFlow models.
-Integration with GCP Services: TensorFlow seamlessly integrates with GCP's AI platform for model deployment.
+* Integration with GCP Services: TensorFlow seamlessly integrates with GCP's AI platform for model deployment.<br>
-Applications:
+**Applications:**<br>
 TensorFlow on GCP is used for various machine learning tasks, including image recognition, natural language processing, and predictive analytics.

 #### Question: How does GCP ensure data security?
 **Answer:** GCP employs multiple layers of security, including encryption at rest and in transit, IAM, and compliance certifications.
-    Encryption: Data in transit and at rest is encrypted using strong encryption protocols.
+* Encryption: Data in transit and at rest is encrypted using strong encryption protocols.
-    Access Control: GCP's Identity and Access Management (IAM) enables fine-grained control over who can access resources and what actions they can perform.
+* Access Control: GCP's Identity and Access Management (IAM) enables fine-grained control over who can access resources and what actions they can perform.
-    Security Services: Security Command Center provides security and data risk insights across the platform.
+* Security Services: Security Command Center provides security and data risk insights across the platform.
-    Key Management: Cloud Key Management Service (KMS) helps manage cryptographic keys used for data encryption.
+* Key Management: Cloud Key Management Service (KMS) helps manage cryptographic keys used for data encryption.
-    Network Security: Virtual Private Cloud (VPC) offers a private and secure environment for GCP resources.
+* Network Security: Virtual Private Cloud (VPC) offers a private and secure environment for GCP resources.
-    Compliance: GCP complies with multiple industry standards and certifications, ensuring adherence to security and privacy regulations.
+* Compliance: GCP complies with multiple industry standards and certifications, ensuring adherence to security and privacy regulations.
-    Monitoring and Auditing: Stackdriver and Cloud Audit Logs offer monitoring and auditing capabilities to track and review system activities.
+* Monitoring and Auditing: Stackdriver and Cloud Audit Logs offer monitoring and auditing capabilities to track and review system activities.

 #### Question: What is Cloud Identity-Aware Proxy (IAP)?
 **Answer:** IAP is a service that controls access to web applications running on GCP.
-It allows access to applications based on a user's identity and context, rather than the traditional method of using a VPN.
+It allows access to applications based on a user's identity and context, rather than the traditional method of using a VPN.<br>
-IAP offers:
+**IAP offers:**
-Context-Aware Access: It considers user identity and context, such as device security status and geographic location, to grant access.
+* Context-Aware Access: It considers user identity and context, such as device security status and geographic location, to grant access.
-Centralized Access Control: Administrators can manage access centrally without needing to manage individual servers.
+* Centralized Access Control: Administrators can manage access centrally without needing to manage individual servers.
-Secure Application Access: It provides a secure method to access web-based applications without needing a VPN.
+* Secure Application Access: It provides a secure method to access web-based applications without needing a VPN.

 #### Question: What are Committed Use Discounts (CUDs) on GCP?